dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/dcgan_res1.png' width="80%"/>
 </p>

 The second most interesting result obtained from paper is, we can perform arithmetic on images to obtain meaningful representation.
-For e.g. if we take smiling woman, subtract neutral woman and add neutral man, we get smiling man as output.
+For e.g. if we take smiling woman subtract neutral woman and add neutral man, we get smiling man as output.
 Another one is man with glasses - man without glasses + woman without glasses = woman with glasses.
 Amazing right?
-The same we saw in case of [word vectors](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec), remember?
+Does this remind you of something familiar in case of [word vectors](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec), remember?

 <p align="center">
 <img src='/images/gan/dcgan_res2.png' width="50%"/>
 <img src='/images/gan/dcgan_res3.png' width="40%"/>
 </p>

-This result walks through the latent space to see if model has not simply memorized training sample.
+The third result walks through the latent space to see if model has not simply memorized training sample.
 In first row, we see a room without a window slowly transforming into a room with a giant window and in last row, we see what appears to be a TV slowly being transformed into a window.

 <p align="center">
 <img src='/images/gan/dcgan_res4.png' width="90%"/>